Tyreek Hill’s top 5 moments with the Kansas City Chiefs

-KANSAS CITY, Mo. — The Tyreek Hill era in Kansas City has come to an end.
+KANSAS CITY, Mo.
+(WDAF) – The Tyreek Hill era in Kansas City has come to an end.

 The former Kansas City Chiefs wide receiver was traded to Miami Dolphins this offseason after the Chiefs and Hill failed to come to an agreement on a contract extension.